BucknellSustainability/Flower/WebServer/README.md

 languages used in the project.

 ### JS - eslint
-To install and just eslint, run the following commands.
+To install eslint, run the following commands.
 ```
 cd WebServer
 npm install eslint